3 Reasons Why Companies Should Hire You Even If You Have A Criminal Record

 The WOTC is a federal tax credit for employers who hire individuals from groups who have significant barriers to employment.
 Individuals with Criminal Records fall under this tax credit.

 Employers who take a chance on those with criminal records receive up to $9,600 per hire in tax credits.
 This amount essentially pays for months of employment reducing the risk for the employer.

 Bringing up this incentive will show potential employers that you do your homework and you’re a team player.
-Print out this brochure and familiarize yourself more to really knock their socks off.

 Federal Bonding Program

 I’m a firm believer in stacking the deck in your favor.